 How about mixed reality?

 Mixed reality, probably the first application that’s super useful is going to be construction verification, within this industry.
 If you’re not trying to install work, but instead figure out if the work you tried to install was correct, the problems are much easier to solve, and the need for accuracy is actually lower, from a mixed-reality standpoint, because you can orient yourself to things that are existing in the real world, as opposed to trying to create something using mixed reality.
-I think we already see that use case.
+I think we already see that use case, and I hope to leverage that in my new role working on construction QA software.
+Installation using augmented reality is the ultimate goal, but we’ve got a few years to wait before that is reality.